 MPhil applicants will be assessed using the criteria described below.
 The measures include an assessment of an applicant's knowledge of the discipline and evidence of their ability to complete a rigorous research project.
 Applicants are required to meet the minimum standards described for each of the six measures.
-In addition all applicants (internationally and locally qualified) must meet the University's English language entry requirements.
-Further information is available from our Entry Requirements page.
+In addition, all applicants (internationally and locally qualified) must meet the University's English language entry requirements as indicated at http://futurestudents.unimelb.edu.au/admissions/entry-requirements/language-requirements

 In exceptional circumstances, the Research Higher Degrees (RHD) Committee may consider for admission a person who does not have qualifications equivalent to a four-year honours degree, if it is satisfied that the person's experience in research and the results of that experience are so outstanding that the person is likely to have the ability to pursue the course successfully.
 In such cases, or where other minimum standards as specified below are not all met, the department may present an evidence-based case for admittance to the Chair, RHD Committee.